Map styling

 • Interact with the map

-The original version of this document is located at at https://docs.qfield.org/how-to/map-interaction Interact with the map Here are some of the possible interactions with the map in QField.
-Map legend :material-tablet: Fieldwork Open the Main menu ...
+The original version of this document is located at https://docs.qfield.org/how-to/map-interaction Interact with the map Here are some of the possible interactions with the map in QField.
+Map legend ?
+Fieldwork Open the Main menu and expand the ...

-The original version of this document is located at at https://docs.qfield.org/get-started/tutorials/get-started-qfs QFieldSync plugin The QFieldSync plugin helps preparing and packaging QGIS projects for QField.
+The original version of this document is located at https://docs.qfield.org/get-started/tutorials/get-started-qfs QFieldSync The QFieldSync plugin for QGIS helps preparing and packaging QGIS projects for QField.
 QFieldSync supports your project ...

-The original version of this document is located at at https://docs.qfield.org/get-started/concepts Concepts QField was designed with a few key concepts in mind.
-Keep it simple The requirements on the field are not the same as on a desktop.
-The ...
+The original version of this document is located at https://docs.qfield.org/get-started/concepts Principles QField is designed with a few key principles in mind.
+Keeping it simple The requirements in the field are not the same as on a desktop. ...

 • Global variables